PeterNaydenov/grunt-layered-themes/README.md

 ## How it works?
 1. Read settings from configuration file(_config.json) and prepare the framework configuration;
 2. Start the engine.
 Engine prepares list of rules related to result files (content, media queries, folders).
 This set of rules is named 'save matrix';
 3. Collect content from default theme.
 Apply key-concatinaion in default theme content.
-Fulfil keys table.
+Fulfil 'content keys' table.
-4. Collect content from other themes used according keys table.
-Other information will be ignored.
+4. Collect content from other themes according 'content keys' table.
 Themes that are not in use are completly ignored;
 5. Normalize 'save matrix' for computer use;
 6. Save files according rules provided by 'save matrix';